The 2023 IAIS Global Seminar will take place in person in Seattle, USA on 15-16 June 2023.

 Laura Tamblyn Watts – CEO, CanAge

-Shigeru Ariizumi – Vice Chair, IAIS Executive Committee and Vice Commissioner for International Affairs, Japan Financial Services Agency
+Shigeru Ariizumi – Vice Chair, IAIS Executive Committee and Vice Commissioner for International Affairs, Financial Services Agency of Japan

 Yoshihiro Kawai – Chair, OECD Insurance and Private Pension Committee and Chair, Global Asia Insurance Partnership